MariaShy/FirstMavenRRS_06/README.md

 # FirstMavenRRS_06
-Homework 11 at RedRoverSchool, 06, Java
+Homework 11 at RedRoverSchool, 06, Java.

 Create tests with TestNG, Maven for Utils class